Prem Ram Dubey: Early life and education

 Prem Ram Dubey was the eldest of four sons of Malik Ram Dubey, the Gauntia (chief village headman) family of Anterdol Dandpat, one of many villages submerged in the construction of the Hirakud Dam.
 He was educated at Guhalpada for his first three years at Anterdol, then subsequently at Balanda village until the age of seven.
 Thereafter, he was sent to Sambalpur to join Class IV at Zilla School, where he continued his education until Matriculation.

 He continued to East Hostel, Ravenshaw College, for his B.A, Hons, before being admitted to Banaras Hindu University, Banaras, where he simultaneously pursued Masters in Law, Philosophy, Music, and Fine Arts.
 He secured the First position in Masters in Law and won the Benaras Hindu University's Gold Medal.
 However, he was unable to collect the Medal as he was called home due to the evacuation orders issued ahead of the construction of the Hirakud Dam.
 These events surrounding the planning and construction of the dam and the removal of the residents of the area from their land had a profound influence on Dubey and his thinking.

-In 1955, he was married to Shashikala, the daughter of Indian independence activist Jwala Prasad Mishra and Smt Vedvati Mishra.
+In 1955, he married Shashikala, the daughter of Indian independence activist Jwala Prasad Mishra and Smt Vedvati Mishra.